pjfl/p5-web-components-forms/README.md

 - `skin`

-    A lazily evaluated non empty simple string which defaults to configuration value provided by the model.
+    A lazily evaluated non empty simple string which defaults to the configuration value provided by the model.
 See ["template\_dir"](#template_dir)

 - `template`